seeleteam/go-seele/README.md

 # Running Seele

-For running node, please refer to [Get Started](https://github.com/seeleteam/go-seele/wiki/Getting-Started-With-Seele).
+For running a node, please refer to [Get Started](https://github.com/seeleteam/go-seele/wiki/Getting-Started-With-Seele).
-For more usage and explanation, please consult our [Seele Wiki](https://github.com/seeleteam/go-seele/wiki).
+For more usage details and deeper explanations, please consult the [Seele Wiki](https://github.com/seeleteam/go-seele/wiki).

 # Contribution

-Thank you for considering to help out with our source code.
-We appreciate any contributions even the smallest fixes.
+Thank you for considering helping out with our source code.
+We appreciate any contributions, even the smallest fixes.

 Here are some guidelines before you start:
 * Code must adhere to the official Go [formatting](https://golang.org/doc/effective_go.html#formatting) guidelines (i.e. uses [gofmt](https://golang.org/cmd/gofmt/)).
 * Pull requests need to be based on and opened against the `master` branch.
 * We use reviewable.io as our review tool for any pull request.
-Please submit and follow your comments in this tool.
+Please submit and follow up on your comments in this tool.
 After you submit a PR, there will be a `Reviewable` button in your PR.
-Click this button, it will take you to the review page (you may ask to login).
+Click this button, it will take you to the review page (it may ask you to login).
 * If you have any questions, feel free to join [chat room](https://gitter.im/seleeteam/dev) to communicate with our core team.

 # Resources